MMI in Dominican Republic

 Sabana de la Mar

 The community of Sabana de la Mar is located in the eastern area of Dominican Republic.
 The economy of the inhabitants is based on agriculture and fishing.
 Located in Samaná Bay, Sabana de la Mar is one of the most beautiful areas in this country.
-The population is approximately 30 to 40 thousand people.
+The population is approximately 30-40,000 people.

-* Project Description: At the clinic site we provide normal medical consults, dentistry, IHE and optometry plus share the Gospel.
-In the local Hospital we provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, refraction, etc.).
+* Project Description: At the clinic site, teams provide normal medical consults, dentistry, integrated health education, and optometry.
+In the local Hospital, teams provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, refraction, and so on).

 3m (10 ft)